FOR VISUAL ARTISTS / FAIR-ART-TRADE 05

 The FAIR ART TRADE (F) Mark is a certification label for artworks created by a curated selection of visual artists and proficient live artists whose F membership has been previously approved.

-The F Mark is used only on artworks certified in accordance with the FAIR ART TRADE Standards and on promotional materials, guaranteeing a fair, transparent and honest transaction.
-F was created by artists, for everyone interested in rendering possible a more sustainable and democratised contemporary art paradigm.
+The F Mark is used only on artworks certified in accordance with the FAIR ART TRADE standards and on promotional materials, guaranteeing a fair, transparent and honest transaction.